-Blood Was Drawn at Old Town Square in Prague during a Fight Involving Cab Drivers and Police
+Blood Was Drawn at Old Town Square in Prague During a Fight Involving Cab Drivers and Police

 Several dozens of taxicab drivers at Old Town Square in Prague fought with police.
 Four police officers were injured, two of them ended up in a hospital.
-The cabdrivers blocked the former SEDOP cab station, which had been closed down by the Prague City Hall two days before.
+The cab drivers blocked the former SEDOP cab station, which had been closed down by the Prague City Hall two days before.
 When police wanted to free the place, the fight started.
 The Capital City of Prague had closed down the company of SEDOP already in August 2005 because of repeated breaching of stipulated conditions, among the others the overcharging of the regulated prices of the fares.
-According to the city hall, the fares were overcharged 3 times because the company charged 99 CZK per kilometer.
-Since then the cabdrivers and the city hall had been involved in three judicial proceedings.
+According to the city hall, the fares were overcharged 3 times because the company charged 99 CZK per kilometre.
+Since then, the cabdrivers and the city hall had been involved in three judicial proceedings.

 (source: iDnes, July 2009)